If you want to get on in your career or to grow your business you are going to have to learn the art of small talk.

 So far, so good.
-For most businesses, getting out there to a business event, conference or trade fair will be good for business.
+Getting out there to a business event, conference or trade fair will be good for your career and your business.

 So with that in mind, here are some tips for breaking the ice.